mouseless-eth/rusty-sando/contract/README.md

 ### Encoding WETH Value Using tx.value
 When dealing with WETH amounts, the amount is encoded by first dividing the value by 100000, and setting the divided value as `tx.value` when calling the contract.
 The contract then multiplies `tx.value` by 100000 to get the original amount.

-> the last 5 digits of the original value are lost after encoding, however it is a small amount of wei that we can ignore it.
+> the last 5 digits of the original value are lost after encoding, however it is a small amount of wei and can be ignored.

 Example:
 ```as
     // setup calldata for swap(wethOut, 0, address(this), "")